-Gates open to the public at 11 AM, racing starts at 11 AM and runs to late afternoon.
+Gates open to the public from 6 PM to 9 PM Friday and 11 AM to late afternoon on Saturday.
 Come on out to watch the action, and bring the kids.
 This is very much a family affair.

-The previous race, last December, drew well over 100 entries in 18 classes.
+The previous race, last December, drew over 130 entries in 24 classes.
 Between the heats, consolation races, and A and B main events, there are approximately 70 races packed into six hours of non-stop action.
 Unlike other forms of racing you may have seen, there are no long delays between races.
 One group exits the track, and the next comes on.
 The noise never dies down, and the action on the track never stops.

 Throw in some grandstands, pits, and a crowd of a thousand or so people, and you've got yourself an indoor kart race!

-Drivers and Pit Crew, please click on Drivers/Crew at left
+Drivers and Pit Crew, please click on Drivers at left.